‘General Hospital’ Weekly Spoilers: Jax Is Back, Kristina Causes Waves, And Willow Reveals A Secret

 — General Hospital (@GeneralHospital) April 19, 2019

 Willow is still harboring some secrets, but General Hospital spoilers note that she will share something later this week with someone.
-Curtis will soon have updates to share regarding his Ryan investigation and viewers will see both Kim and Drew try to cope with moving forward after losing Oscar.
+Curtis will soon have updates to share regarding his Ryan investigation, and viewers will see both Kim and Drew try to cope with moving forward after losing Oscar.